ScreaMy7/owasp-mastg/tests-beta/android/MASVS-CODE/MASTG-TEST-0026.md

 ## Observation

-The attacker's application was able to successfully launch the VulnerableActivity using an crafted intent.
+The attacker's application was able to successfully launch the VulnerableActivity using an crafted intent and receive sensitive information.

 ## Evaluation